ktraister/endless_waltz/README.md

      - [ ] Server
      - [ ] Client
    - CD not yet started...
-- [0] Create K8s helm charts for services - init files for below
+- [ ] Create K8s helm charts for services - init files for below
+   - refactor existing helm chart to be plain yaml
    - TBH...
 I'm not really a fan of helm :( Let's use Service/Kustomize instead
 - [x] Create Service/Kustomize templates for services
 - [ ] further logging improvements